Pathways for producing binary black holes with large misaligned spins in the isolated formation channel: Discussion

 \item Tides: The WR progenitor is spun up by tides exerted by its companion at the small binary separations that follow CEE.

 \item Accretion: The BH or its WR progenitor gains angular momentum by accreting gas from its companion during SMT.

 \end{enumerate}

 The first of these mechanisms requires weak coupling between the stellar core and its envelope \cite{Maeder2004,Maeder2008,Maeder2012,Belczynski2020}.
 In the limit that the core and envelope are entirely decoupled, the WR star that forms from the stellar core could in principle inherit a dimensionless natal spin as large as the breakup value $\rchi_{\rm B}$ given by Eq.~(\ref{E:Break}).
 In practice, the WR star will only inherit a spin that is a fraction $f_{\rm B} < 1$ of this value, but stellar models suggest that this fraction could be large \cite{Meynet2005,Crowther2007}.
 The first through fourth columns of Table~\ref{T:table1} indicate that WR stars born with a spin fraction $f_{\rm B} = 0.01$ of their breakup value yield BHs with spins $\rchi_1 \approx 0.15$ in the absence of further spin up by tides or accretion.
 The BH spin increases linearly with $f_{\rm B}$ up to the Kerr limit, but higher values of $f_{\rm B}$ are needed to saturate this limit at high metallicities because of spin down due to WR winds as shown in Fig.~\ref{F:WRSpin}.
-The tight upper bounds on the projected effective spin $\rchi_{\rm eff}$ observed in many LIGO/Virgo events set upper bounds on the value of $f_{\rm B}$ but do not eliminate the possibility of minimal coupling.
+The tight upper bounds on the aligned effective spin $\rchi_{\rm eff}$ observed in many LIGO/Virgo events set upper bounds on the value of $f_{\rm B}$ but do not eliminate the possibility of minimal coupling.

 Strong core-envelope coupling causes stars to lose almost all of their rotational angular momentum when they lose their envelopes.
 It produces BH spins $\rchi_i \lesssim 0.01$, as shown in the fifth through eighth columns of Table~\ref{T:table1}, for BHs for which neither tides nor accretion provide alternative sources of spin.
-These small spins provide a natural explanation for the tight upper bounds on $\rchi_{\rm eff}$ seen in many LIGO/Virgo events \cite{Fuller2019}.
+We neglect the possibility that additional mass and rotational angular momentum could be lost in the collapse of the WR stars into BHs \cite{Batta2019}, but this would further suppress the BH spins and must be avoided to produce BBHs with large misaligned spins.

 Tidal synchronization during the WR stage provides a second mechanism for attaining large BH spins, but its effectiveness varies with our scenarios and pathways of binary stellar evolution.
 In Scenario A, CEE following RLOF of the secondary can decrease the binary separation below the synchronization separation $a_{\rm sync}$ given by Eq.~(\ref{E:async}).
 At such small separations, tides can spin up WR stars leading to the enhanced secondary BH spin $\rchi_2$ seen in the bottom panels of Fig.~\ref{F:ScenAChi} and listed in the fifth and sixth columns of Table~\ref{T:table1}.
 The primary BH spin $\rchi_1$ depends on the pathway.
 In Pathway 1, the primary collapses into a BH prior to CEE and therefore never has a chance to be tidally synchronized.
 This leads to the small values of $\rchi_1$ seen in the upper left panel of Fig.~\ref{F:ScenAChi} and listed in the fifth column of Table~\ref{T:table1}.
 In Pathway 2, the primary remains a WR star at the time of CEE and can therefore be tidally synchronized to the large values of $\rchi_1$ seen in the upper right panel of Fig.~\ref{F:ScenAChi} and listed in the sixth column of Table~\ref{T:table1}.
 In Scenario B, the large ZAMS separations needed to avoid RLOF of the secondary on the MS ($12{,}000~{\rm R}_\odot$ in the third, fourth, seventh, and eighth columns of Table~\ref{T:table1}) imply that tides are too weak to synchronize the WR stars prior to their collapse.